 2 hours 20 mins (inc interval)

-Please note: The term Vaudeville Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Vaudeville Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Vaudeville Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Vaudeville Theatre and/or Uncle Vanya as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Vaudeville Theatre and/or Uncle Vanya and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Vaudeville Theatre and/or Uncle Vanya and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.